davidgfitzgerald/svelte-components/notes/devlog.md

 Rambling notes during development of thoughts, ideas, problems, solutions, etc.

+# Tue 14th Jan

+On lunch quickly refactoring out the floating label input into its own component.

 # Mon 13th Jan

 The app is dockerised but the styling has not been applied.
 Just working out what else needs to be copied into the docker container.